josemarqmt/personal-git-wiki/README.md

 ```
 git branch <branch>
 ```
 - Switch to an existing branch
 ```
 git switch <branch>
 ```
 - Create a new branch and switch to it directly
 ```
 git switch -c <branch>
 ```

-- Show a list of available branchs locally
+- Show a list of available branches locally
 ```
 git branch